Making Applesauce at Home – By Hand or KitchenAid

 Happy Saucing!

-I hope you’ve had fun making applesauce in the comfort of your own home!
+I hope you’ve had fun making your own applesauce in the comfort of your home!
+Enjoy it on pork chops, ice cream, as a side dish or healthy snack, or however else you like it!

-Now that we’re in week 4, there’s only one week left of National Apple Month….
-Stay tuned for the apple finale!
+Now that we’re in week 4, there’s only one week left of National Apple Month.
+Stay tuned for the apple finale… applesauce cake!